Ai English Speaking Apps |

 8. Long-term ceiling

 Both apps plateau eventually.
-Speak plateaus when the AI conversation becomes predictable (typically 8-12 weeks).
+Speak plateaus when stakes-free fluency stops transferring to real people (typically 8-12 weeks).
 ELSA plateaus when your pronunciation score stops moving, which usually means you have hit the ceiling of what AI scoring can detect (typically 3-4 months for committed users).

 Real-world scenarios — which app for which goal